 - Ballasts come in all shapes and size so if you do need to buy a new one, check the measurements carefully when buying online, or take the old ballast into the lighting shop with you.

 - Your ballast is likely to have a wiring diagram on it (or if not there should be one in the box) which will show you which wires go where when replacing a ballast.
 Usually, the wires will be coloured red, white, blue, yellow and black and the corresponding colours on the ballast wires will match up with those in the fitting.

 - There's plenty of videos on YouTube which demonstrate how to change a ballast safely, this is one of our favourites for changing a T8 ballast.

 Please note that there are many different types of ballast and each one will have different instructions for changing.
 There is risk of electrocution when changing a ballast so please ensure you know what you're doing or ask an electrician to do the job for you if you are unsure.

-The following problems can also be identified with the above checks:
+Other problems that can be identified and fixed with the above checks

 The middle of the tube won't light but the ends are lit

 - Check the lamp you've used in the fitting is the correct size and fitting